How Certification with Earth Kosher Works

-Thank you for your interest in Kosher certification.
-The most fundamental and pragmatic principle to understand about Kosher certification is that what the technical requirements are and what Kosher certification will cost are unique to your company’s operations and how these intersect with Kosher certification standards.
+Thank you for your interest in kosher certification.
+EarthKosher offers certification services for small mom-and-pop’s all the way through to large international companies.
+The most fundamental and pragmatic principle to understand is the technical requirements and what it will cost.
+These factors are unique based on your company’s operations and how they fit within standards.

 In light of this, we encourage you to contact us and allow us to provide you with a customized quote for our services and what kosher certification will cost.
 Since every business has unique needs and setups, we pride ourselves in customizing our quotes based on your specific needs.
 We also pride ourselves on always being available to explain what certification will involve for your specific company.

 The most critical information to help us assess the services your company will require for kosher food certification and the cost for your company includes the following questions:

 - Where is the exact location that your products (that you desire kosher certification for) are manufactured?

 - Is this production facility dedicated to your products alone or do you wish other companies, manufacturing or co-packing, that are also there be able to obtain certification through our agency?